shanerodrigues/covid-tracker-australia/README.md

 # COVID-19 Tracker for Australia

-This displays COVID-19 data for Australia.
+This website displays COVID-19 data for Australia.
 - It shows the current confirmed cases, recovered cases and number of deaths.
 - There is a map component in which hovering over a particular state, shows the current confirmed, recovered and number of deaths.
 - At the bottom the current confirmed, recovered and number of deaths is is presented in a tabular form separated by states.